-- In your document, click a comp image, and click the Open comp source button on the toolbar that appears below the comp image. - On the website of the online content provider, check the copyright and usage restrictions for the image, and purchase it if necessary. - 3 In your document, select the comp image, and click the Replace comp button on the toolbar that appears below the comp image. - 4 Navigate to the purchased image, and click Import.
+- In your document, right-click a comp image, and click Open Comp Source. - On the Flickr website, check the copyright and usage restrictions for the image, and purchase it if necessary. - In your document, right-click the comp image, and click Replace Comp. - Navigate to the purchased image, and click Import.